-DEMONSTRATION EXERCISES
+DEMONSTRATION EXERCISES (20%)

-In order to make the material come to life, and make the theoretical concepts and empirical findings more meaningful, you will be required to apply the issues raised in the text and lectures.
+In the spirit of "Learning by Doing", and in order to make the material come to life, and make the theoretical concepts and empirical findings more meaningful, you will be required to apply the issues raised in the text and lectures.
 The criteria for doing well on these assignments will be based on your ability to think critically (i.e., justify your answers, use of examples, etc.), integrate material from the course, and communicate your ideas in a clear concise manner.
+Many of these assignments will be small group projects, presentations or debates / discussions.
+Most will be worked on in class, but some may require some out-of-class collaboration.